bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 };
 ```

-Here we’ve also introduced severity level, which can be used to filter tracking in Application Insights to display what needs our immediate attention.
+Here we’ve also introduced severity level, which can be used to filter tracking in Application Insights to display what needs our immediate attention and what deserves to be logged at all.

 Instead of doing all of this manually, you can also automatically track a number of events without explicitly telling it to do so.
-A convenient feature is auto collecting errors and communication:
+A convenient feature is auto collecting errors and api methods:

 ```javascript
 const throwError = () => {